TAINGL/Youtube-Trends/README.md

 - if you used MongoDB on local, your URI is like this: "mongodb://localhost:27017/[db_name]"
 - if you used MongoDB Atlas, your URI is like this: mongodb+srv://[username]:[password]@[projectname]-gktww.gcp.mongodb.net/[authDB]

-Use the config.py file to configure your URI settings.
+Use the config.py file to configure your URI settings (inside mongodb folder).
 Do not forget to fill in the import:
 ```python
 # Here I placed the file in a folder named "secret"
 import sys